Theoretical Levels of Control as a Function of Mean Temperature and Spray Efficacy in the Aerial Spraying of Tsetse Fly: Results

+Constant temperature was the context in which the results to follow were generated.
+The variation in daily temperature presented in Hargrove (1990) suggests real-life scenarios in which mean temperature varies little from day to day.
 Note that surviving flies themselves are of no real consequence to the outcome of a spraying operation.
-In fact no female tsetse flies, at all, survive a kill rate of 99.99\%.
+In fact no female tsetse flies are expected to survive beyond the last cycle at all, given a kill rate of 99.99\%.